What is Mesothelioma?

 Mesothelioma is a deadly cancer that affects the lining of the lungs, abdomen, and chest cavity.
 In the United States, about 3,300 people are diagnosed each year.

-Patients develop mesothelioma as a result of exposure to asbestos, which is a fibrous mineral found in deposits underground.
-When disturbed, asbestos fibers are released into the air and are inhaled or ingested.
+Patients develop mesothelioma as a result of exposure to asbestos, a fibrous mineral found in rock and soil deposits underground.
+When disturbed, the mineral’s fibers are released into the air and can be inhaled or ingested.
 The strands end up embedded inside the body and create scar tissue that eventually causes healthy cells to mutate into cancerous ones.

 The risk of developing mesothelioma increases when people work with or near asbestos regularly.
-Male-dominated industries, like construction, have a higher risk of asbestos exposure, leading to more male mesothelioma patients than females.
+Male-dominated industries, like construction, have a higher risk of exposure, leading to more male patients than females.
 However, teaching is an occupation where women are at a higher risk than men.

 There is a lot to learn about mesothelioma.
 Get access to accurate and up-to-date mesothelioma information, whenever you need it.

 Asbestos in Schools

 Between the 1940s and the 1970s, many schools were built using asbestos.
 The mineral was durable and fire-resistant, making it the perfect insulation material.

 Asbestos isn’t used during the construction of new spaces, but teachers and students can still be exposed in older buildings.
-Damaged materials like drywall, flooring, and ceiling tiles are potential sources of asbestos.
-Schools may contain asbestos in many different places, such as:
+Damaged materials like drywall, flooring, and ceiling tiles are potential sources of the toxin.
+Schools may contain the poisonous mineral in many different places, such as:

 - Boiler insulation